Chart Color Schemes

 Residential development activity is lower than average in Canadian according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Canadian recording approximately 28 residential properties granted approval per year over the past five financial years, totalling an estimated 143 homes.
-As of FY-26, 17 approvals have been recorded.
-On average, 0.7 new residents arrive per new home constructed annually between FY-21 and FY-25, indicating that supply is keeping pace with or exceeding demand.
-The average construction value for new properties is $356,000.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Canadian has recorded approximately 28 residential properties granted approval per year over the past five financial years, totalling an estimated 143 homes.
+So far in FY-26, 16 approvals have been recorded.
+On average, 0.7 new residents arrive per new home constructed annually between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.
+The average construction cost of new properties is $356,000.

-This financial year has seen $8,000 in commercial approvals registered, reflecting the area's residential nature.
+In the current financial year, $8,000 in commercial approvals have been registered, reflecting the area's residential nature.
 Compared to Rest of Vic., Canadian has around two-thirds the rate of new dwelling approvals per person and ranks among the 54th percentile nationally.
-New development consists of 69.0% detached dwellings and 31.0% townhouses or apartments, expanding medium-density options and creating a mix of housing opportunities across price brackets.
-This marks a significant shift from existing patterns (currently 86.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and affordability needs.
+New development consists of 69.0% detached dwellings and 31.0% townhouses or apartments, showing an expanding range of medium-density options.
+This marks a significant shift from existing housing patterns, which are currently 86.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.

-With around 297 people per dwelling approval, Canadian is characterized as a low-density area.
-By 2041, AreaSearch estimates an increase of 1,441 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+With around 297 people per dwelling approval, Canadian exhibits characteristics of a low density area.
+According to the latest AreaSearch quarterly estimate, Canadian is expected to grow by 1,451 residents through to 2041.
+Should current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development